Robjuan/rats_nest/readme.txt

 RATS_NEST
 Rob Andy Take Stats - Nearly Every Stat Taken

-Eventually this will be:
-* db_output - take csv in, make basic stats available
-* rats_analysis - advanced analytics
-* rats_nest - the backend / server etc that powers this

-This is a web app done on Heroku, with Django as the framework.
+This platform will allow us to take in stats output by UltiAnalytics, and store them persistently, to enable taking longitudinal "career" stats.
+Additionally, the database structure will allow us to more readily write advanced analysis packages and produce higher-order stats.

-PostgreSQL is our database.
+Heroku is our server/backend, Django is the framework, PostgreSQL is our database.
 PostgreSQL version must be 11.1+
-> 11.0 has bug that affect us

 Workflow:

 ## Active Development:
-ensure running using 'local_development' settings, or custom
-*** to ensure:
-set Environment Variable 'DJANGO_SETTINGS_MODULE' to 'rats_nest.settings.local_development'
-on mac this is "export DJANGO_SETTINGS_MODULE rats_nest.settings.local_development'

-Write code locally
+local_development (or custom) settings to be used.
+(requires env variable DJANGO_SETTINGS_MODULE = 'rats_nest.settings.local_development')
-run heroku local to test
+heroku cli is used to test locally. (heroku local)

-Commit to working_dev branch of repo
+Merge working_dev branch to master branch when major milestones are completed locally.

 ## Remote Development:

-**
-** CHECK WITH PARTNER BEFORE DOING THIS - security leaks here will expose our database **
+** CHECK WITH PARTNER BEFORE DOING THIS - security leaks here will expose our database ** need to build a database protection process (investigate heroku options)

-Log in to Heroku > Deploy > Manual Deploy (at bottom) Deploy the working_dev branch.
+Log in to Heroku > Deploy > Manual Deploy (at bottom) Deploy the appropriate branch (typically master, not sure on best practice here)
-Roll back to master when done?

 ## Production Deployment: